-Visiting this marketplace in the southwest corner of Mexico City’s historic center is an absolute delight.
+Visiting this artisan marketplace in the southwest corner of Mexico City’s historical center is an absolute delight.
 You can spend quite a bit of time browsing the aisles full of arts and crafts that give you another reason to admire the talents of local artisans.

 Food and drinks can be purchased from nearby vendors if you or your family are feeling peckish during your visit.